Antonin ScaliaJurist / U.S. Supreme Court Justice

 Best known as: U.S. Supreme Court judge since 1986

-Associate Justice Antonin Scalia of the United States Supreme Court is the brainy and flamboyant conservative President Ronald Reagan appointed in 1986.
-With degrees from Georgetown University (1957) and Harvard Law (1960), "Nino" Scalia spent part of his career as a lawyer in private practice in Cleveland, Ohio (1961-67) and as a law professor at the University of Virginia (1967-71) and the University of Chicago (1977-82).
-He also worked in government during the administrations of presidents Richard Nixon and Gerald Ford (1971-77).
-President Reagan named him to the U.S. Court of Appeals for the District of Columbia Circuit in 1982, and after four years nominated him to the Supreme Court.
-A self-proclaimed "originalist," Scalia has made a career of fighting what some call judicial activism, in an effort to interpret the U.S. Constitution as it was written by the drafters and not according to the changing times.
-Scalia's confrontational style and his openness about his politically conservative views have made him a lightning rod for liberal critics, a role he seemed to embrace in 2008 as he went on a public speaking and media tour.
+appointed him to the U.S. Court of Appeals for the District of Columbia Circuit in 1982, and after four years nominated him to the Supreme Court.
+He was approved by the U.S. Senate and took his seat on the court on September 26, 1986.
+A self-proclaimed "originalist," Antonin Scalia put a heavy emphasis on the original text of the U.S. Constitution in deciding his opinions.
+He made a career of fighting what some call judicial activism, in an effort to interpret the U.S. Constitution as it was written by the drafters and not according to the changing times.
+Scalia's confrontational style and his openness about his politically conservative views have made him a lightning rod for liberal critics, a role he seemed to relish during his public appearances.
+During much of the 2000s he formed a sturdy conservative bloc on the court with fellow justices Clarence Thomas